 A common caregiver struggle is the lack of support from family members.
 Author Irene Olsen and I discussed potential solutions during our conversation on this episode.
-Irene survived being an Alzheimer’s caregiver…twice.
+Irene survived to be an Alzheimer’s caregiver…twice.
 Her father, to whom her novel is dedicated, was the first family member.
 Then, Irenes’ sister-in-law, diagnosed with mixed dementia a month after her father’s death, became the second.

 Why An Alzheimer’s Novel?

-Feeling her experiences as a caregiver were meant to go further than the confines of her own heart and using her background as care group facilitator and a state Ombudsman Irene created a supportive novel Requiem for the Status Quo.
+Feeling her experiences as a caregiver were meant to go further than the confines of her own heart and using her background as a care group facilitator and a state Ombudsman Irene created a supportive novel Requiem for the Status Quo.